cliftonh02/devise/readme.md

 - Discuss the various security threats related to using sessions
 - Implement User Authentication using the Devise gem
 - Contrast authorization and authentication
-- Implement authentication for certain actions in our app
+- Implement authorization for certain actions in our app

 ### Planning a User Authentication System